MisterSheeple/Sonic-Mania-3DS-Build-Guide/README.md

-# This guide is **DEPRECATED**.
+# This guide is DEPRECATED and will no longer receive new updates.
 Use [this guide](https://github.com/SaturnSH2x2/RSDKv5-Decompilation/blob/3ds-main/GUIDE.md) instead.

-# Sonic Mania Decompilation: Nintendo 3DS Build Guide
+## Sonic Mania Decompilation: Nintendo 3DS Build Guide

 ***This guide is for Linux only.*** If you are running Windows, please install Windows Subsystem for Linux and use that for this guide.